ChristianWaechter/VHS-Decode_Capture_setup_comparison/README.md

 The Sony SLV-T2000 has a measured output impedance of 200 Ohm on its Video8 part.
 The Sony EV-S1000E has a hight output impedance of 1 kOhm.
 Therefore, more tests will be done on the EV-S1000E as the higher output impedance is more prone to disturbances caused by the low input impedance of a connected amplifier.

-### old AD8367 RMS amplifier
+### old AD8367 amplifier
-The old [AD8367 RMS amplifier](https://github.com/tandersn/cxadc-hw-mod/wiki/AD8367-RMS-Setup) is not perfectly suited for the amplification of the RF signal of a VCR.
+The old [AD8367 amplifier](https://github.com/tandersn/cxadc-hw-mod/wiki/AD8367-RMS-Setup) is not perfectly suited for the amplification of the RF signal of a VCR.
 It has a relatively low input impedance which can not matched to the output impedance of the VCR and might overload its RF signal.
 This will result in poor signal quality and can be seen in the image which will look worse as for example a crosshatch pattern can get visible.

 ![Mounted AD8367 amplifier in its case](AD8367/AD8367_board.jpg)

+#### Configuration for Sony EV-S1000E:
+Domesday Duplicator gain of 8.5 (DIP switch set to 1000) AD8367 gain cannot be determined due to use of potentiometer

 https://discord.com/channels/665557267189334046/782578245408653313/1169038092661964871

 Configuration of AD8367 amplifier is as following:
-- R<sub>out,load</sub> (R5): 150 Ohm (2 x 330 Ohm parallel)
+- R<sub>out,load</sub> (R5): 150 Ohm
-- C<sub>in</sub> (C7) + C<sub>out</sub> (C6 or C8): 1 uF
+- C<sub>in</sub> (C7) + C<sub>out</sub> (C6 or C8): 47 uF

 #1) The easiest thing to do would probably be remove the 150R and replace it with 0R on the amp board.
 Then you have the 50+165 = 215 (as long as it is below 225 it is fine per ad8367 datasheet).
 You must use very short cables if you do this.
 For CX Card mod see: https://github.com/tandersn/cxadc-hw-mod/wiki/CX-CARD:-Modify-PCIe-CX-card-to-work-with-AD8367-(RMS-or-otherwise)